Registration FAQ

 Q: What is involved in Competition Cheer?

-- Competitions – We will participant in 1-5 local* competitions between Winter 2025-Spring 2026 depending on the team.
+2. Competitions – We will participant in 1-5 local* competitions between Winter -Spring depending on the team.
 (Competitions may take place in NJ, PA or CT).
 We will release the competition schedule as soon as we have it!

-- Tumbling Class – A separate acrobatics or tumbling class is encouraged for all cheerleaders!
-An additional tumbling class is required for all premier teams.
-Tumbling is strongly recommended for the Prep teams.
-Tumbling is not required for Novice, but will help their skill development.
+4. Tumbling Class – A separate acrobatics or tumbling class is encouraged for all cheerleaders!
+An additional tumbling class is required for all premier teams and Prep teams.
+Tumbling is not required for Novice but is strongly recommended.

-- Uniform/Shoes – Yearly uniform costs are estimated to be between $200-$300.
+• Uniform/Shoes – Yearly uniform costs are estimated to be between $200-$350.
 This includes a uniform, shoes, bow and socks.
-(We will use the same uniforms as the 2024-2025 season, so any cheerleaders that have a uniform and/or shoes that fit will not need to purchase that additional item!)
+(Some teams will use the same uniforms as the 2025-2026 season, so some cheerleaders that have a uniform and/or shoes that fit will not need to purchase that additional item.)
+Some Premier Teams will be getting new uniforms this season,

 Acrobatics